-Examines group communication theories with an

-emphasis on leadership and group behaviors.
+Examines group communication theories with an emphasis on leadership and group behaviors.
 The course provides opportunities for group participation.
+Added at MCC Fall 2018

 COM 220 - Intercultural Communications: SS3 (3)

 Explores the link between culture and communication and will develop and/or enhance communication skills and the abilities appropriate to a multicultural society.
 Emphasis will be on understanding diversity within and across ccultures.
 Relevant concepts include perception, worldview, context, ethics, language, and nonverbal communication.
 This course is a part of the Statewide Guaranteed Transfer courses.
 GT-SS3